Pi-face/Project-2-React-Application/project-worksheet.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP EXAMPLE
-- User's Get the Weakness and effective spot on monster
+- User's Get the Weakness for monster
 - User's can search for whatever large monster they want
 - User's can search up the location Areas of the Monster.
 #### PostMVP EXAMPLE